|Creator:||Fischetti, John R.|

 John R. Fischetti died on November 18, 1980.
 Following his death, the Fischetti Endowment was started at Columbia College in Chicago.
 The endowment provides scholarships to journalism students and monetary awards to editorial cartoonists through the annual Fischetti Editorial Cartoon Competition.

-The John Fischetti Cartoons consists of 101 original editorial cartoons from the New York Herald Tribune (1962-1967).
-53 cartoons are dated with years only.
-The remainder are undated.
+The John Fischetti Cartoons consists of more than a hundred original editorial cartoons from the New York Herald Tribune (1962-1967), and one from the Chicago Sun-Times (1978).
+Approximately half of the cartoons are dated with years only; the remainder are undated.
 Each bears a copyright notice from either the New York Herald Tribune or the Publishers Newspaper Syndicate and various notations appear in the margins in pencil and crayon.
 Fischetti primarily worked in pen and ink on illustration board with screening.

 The cartoons are arranged chronologically by year with undated cartoons located at the end of the collection.
 Within each year, the cartoons are arranged alphabetically by caption.